 An internship at the USRA-NASA Quantum Artificial Intelligence Laboratory (QuAIL) at NASA Ames Research Center's Advanced Supercomputing Facility introduces graduate students to scientific opportunities in quantum information sciences and trains them to do research related to the most advanced quantum computing platforms.
 Students will receive valuable experience working on teams, undertaking projects in advanced computing, and developing quantum and classical methods to solve problems in important application or fundamental domains.
 The program is funded by NASA, AFRL, USRA and NSF.

 Students, which need to be enrolled in a Ph.D. program (but motivated master's or undergrads are also considered) or have otherwise previous quantum computing research experience, are accepted to a 12-to-24 week program.
 Applications are open all year round.
 These students work in close collaboration with quantum scientists, receiving hands-on training, and undertake individualized research projects, finally resulting in a publication.
 Students will also participate in seminars and workshops with researchers from other organizations doing quantum research, including those from academic institutions, government laboratories, and commercial organizations.
 Participants receive a stipend to cover living expenses and travel during the program.

-Applications for Summer and Fall 2020 are now open.
+Applications for Winter and Spring 2020 are now open.
 Please inquire at email@example.com or click on "Apply Now!" at the top of the page and fill in the form.

 Potential topics (not exhaustive list):

 Benchmarking NISQ Computers

 Compilation/Embedding of Quantum Algorithms

 Quantum Algorithms for Materials, Chemistry, Non-equilibrium systems and High-Energy Physics